-Written on the 29th of March 2012 by Journalist Amy Wallin, Interviews Rache Quilty @ Jump the Q
+Written on the 29 March 2012 by Journalist Amy Wallin, Interviews Rache Quilty @ Jump the Q

 Journalist Amy Wallin, caught up with Brand Strategist, Rachel Quilty at Jump the Q to discuss the branding insights and lessons entrepreneurs and corporations could learn from the biggest news in politics with Can Do Campbell's landslide, history making victory in Queensland, Australia.

 If there is one thing voters can say for sure about Campbell Newman, he’s a fighter.
 Perhaps it started when he became graduated from Duntroon’s Royale Military College.
 From that moment on, he has done naught but work his way up the ranks first to Major in the army as a civil engineer.
 He was elected as Lord Mayor to Brisbane in 2004 before he decided to take on the tough job of contesting the seat of Ashgrove.
 From LNP leader to Queensland Premier, Newman must be doing something right to win over the respect of Queensland voters.

 He’s Can-Do Campbell.
 Campbell’s brand ‘tag-line’ has inspired a state to change.
 Branding expert, Rachel Quilty, says Campbell Newman’s tagline has created the crucial interest and enthusiasm to enhance his image.